 Cons:

-Yep, Jayco is on this list twice.
-That’s because there’s a lot to love about them!
+Yep, Jayco is on this list twice, and that’s because there’s a lot I love about them!
 The Jayco Greyhawk Prestige Edition is another great Class C RV for cold winter weather and it features an absolutely huge living space in a 29-foot package.
-It’s also equipped with quality residential grade fixtures and a huge fridge that really makes this rig feel like a house.
-This really is important if you’re RVing in cold winter conditions since you’ll most certainly be spending more time inside than you would during the summer.

-Just like the Redhawk (number one on our list), the Greyhawks over the cabin bunk can hold up to 750 pounds of weight which give you plenty of options for longer trips.
-You also get the Jayco quality roof with the Magnum Truss Roof System that’s able to hold A LOT of snow without a problem.
+Just like the Redhawk (number one on our list), the Greyhawk over the cabin bunk can hold up to 750 pounds of weight, giving me plenty of options, even for the longest of trips.
+The Jayco quality roof with the Magnum Truss Roof System is a game-changer in my eyes, as it has the ability to hold a considerable amount of snow without a problem.

 Pros: